Professional Liability Insurance

 These Q&As cover general information for everyone.

-Many providers offer PLI.
+Many providers offer professional liability insurance (PLI).
 Though your PLI must be the type and amount Council requires, it’s up to you to choose who you purchase it from.
-You are responsible to review the coverage they offer and make an informed decision.

 These options* may help get you started:

-• Association of Alberta Dental Assistants (https://rda-alberta.ca/pli-membership/) is one option of an association that offers PLI coverage through a group plan for dental assistants.
+• Association of Alberta Dental Assistants (https://rda-alberta.ca/pli-membership/) is one option of an association that offers PLI for dental assistants.

 We understand that the premium can range significantly.
 For example, coverage under a group plan could cost a dental assistant about $50.00-$100.00 a year.
 Keep in mind that number may vary depending on your claims history, and the coverage limits and other endorsements you choose.
-If you go with an independent PLI policy (not a group plan) it could cost as much as $500.00 per year.
+If you go with an independent professional liability insurance (PLI) policy (not a group plan) it could cost as much as $500.00 per year.
 Therefore, you need to check your options before buying.

 Please note that we don’t set or negotiate insurance rates.

-You must be able to prove that you hold your own individual PLI that meets our requirements:
+You must be able to prove that you hold your own individual professional liability insurance (PLI) that meets our requirements:

 We require that: